How To Date A Polygamous Couple

 Most polygamous couples have been together for years, or even decades.
 They don't play head games, have established lives, and know exactly what they want.
 Nothing will cause them to lose interest faster than being shallow, flighty, undependable, or manipulative.
 Although these things may, quite arguably, enjoy some degree of perceived success in the regular dating scene, most couples will see through it and be gone before you realize what happened.

-Instead, make a conscious effort of being as straightforward and honest about everything as possible.
+Instead, make a conscious effort of being as straightforward and honest about everything as possible during the courting process.
 They have seen enough of life to know that everything is not all roses and they aren't expecting you to be perfect.

 They do expect you to be genuine, and you will shine if you simply relax and are authentic because so many people are incapable of doing that.